Corporate Governance & Human Resources

-From its initial stages, employee training at Mitsui & Co. is designed to foster human resources that are capable of global group management.
+From their initial stages, employee training programs at the Mitsui & Co. global group were designed to foster human resources that are capable of global group management.

-Throughout its long tradition, Mitsui has always focused on human resources.
-Our approach to human resources development is represented in the company's saying, "The individual builds the business, and the business cultivates the individual".
+Throughout its long tradition, Mitsui & Co. has always focused on human resources.
+Our approach to human resources development is represented in the company's saying, "The individual builds the business, and the business cultivates the individual."
 As the words signify, the company's priority mission is to develop talented human resources by encouraging each individual to create business.
 Indeed, it would be no exaggeration to say that this is the company's ultimate raison d'etre.
 For this reason, we regard on-the-job training (OJT) as the cornerstone of human resources development.
-We also implement comprehensive off-the-job-training by various forms of training to support and supplement human resources development through OJT.
+We also implement comprehensive off-the-job-training programs in various forms to support and supplement human resources development through OJT.

 Human Resources Development Programs

-To achieve the goal of fostering human resourced capable of global group management, we have built a wide variety of human resources development program for every job grade and band, from new employees through to leadership level employees, including milestone training, optional training, and training by invitation.
-While deepening these grade-rank based training programs, we are also working to expand and enhance business skills training and professional training programs with the aim of increasing our employees' specialist knowledge in various fields.
-An introduction to each training program can be found on the company's intranet, along with an explanation and overview of our human resources training philosophy, and we encourage our employees' self-motivated participation.
+To achieve the goal of fostering human resources capable of global group management, we have built a wide variety of human resources development programs for every grade of employees, from new employees to management-level employees.
+While we have set grade-based training programs, mainly to enable employees to learn Mitsui's business mindset and leadership, we have also provided business skills training programs as well as professional training programs with the aim of enhancing our employees' knowledge and capabilities in various fields.
+An introduction to each training program can be found on the company's intranet, along with an explanation and overview of our human resources training policies, and we encourage our self-motivated employees to participate in these programs.

 Please scroll horizontally to look at table below.